TAKING THE MINING INDUSTRY

 PIERRE GAUTHIER - CEO & CHAIRMAN

 Mr. Gauthier is the founder and CEO of Seed Capital Inc (SEED), a venture fund that has been the first round investor in over 20 companies that have been listed on recognized securities exchanges.
 SEED and associates have funded mining projects located in French Guiana, Brazil, Colombia, Mexico, Democratic Republic of Congo, to name a few.
-The capital raised by Mr. Gauthier and his associates over the last 20 years has exceeded $500 Million.
+The capital raised by Mr. Gauthier and his associates over the last 20 years has exceeded US$500 Million.
 Over the last 10 years, the financing of innovation and proprietary technologies in various industries has been his main focus, and Mr. Gauthier has led the development of various processing and refining patents for environmentally-friendly metallurgical processes.
 Mr. Gauthier acts as the CEO of Auxico Resources Canada Inc (CSE:AUAG or "AUXICO"), a company that is developing critical mineral projects in Colombia, Bolivia, Mexico and Brazil.
 Mr. Gauthier holds a Bachelor of Commerce from the University of Ottawa and a M.B.A. from Concordia University.
 During the period from 1986 to 2000, Mr. Gauthier was the founding shareholder or/and responsible for completing the Initial Public Offerings for the following companies: Diagnos Inc., Día Bras, Dundee Sustainable Technologies Inc., Auxico Resources Canada Inc., KWG Resources Inc., Saint Genevieve Resources Ltd., Emerging Africa Gold EAG Inc., Far East Gold Inc., Stratmin ($50M capital raise), Institute of National Research INRS ($100M raise on R&D program for mining solutions).

 Mr. Billings has an MBA from the Harvard Business School and he is a Chartered Financial Analyst.
 He has been an investment banker, having raised hundreds of millions of dollars for small-cap companies, including several junior mining companies.
 Mr. Billings also founded and managed companies in the junior resource sector, in addition to being CEO, CFO or a director of a number of publicly traded resource companies in Canada and abroad.